dustinmitchellmi-source/esp-claw/README.md

 </div>

-This is a personal project of [espressif/esp-claw](https://github.com/espressif/esp-claw), configured and extended for the **Waveshare ESP32-S3-Touch-AMOLED-1.75** board (466×466 round AMOLED touch display, ES8311 DAC + ES7210 dual-mic ADC, SD card via SPI).
+This is a personal project of [espressif/esp-claw](https://github.com/espressif/esp-claw), configured for the **Waveshare ESP32-S3-Touch-AMOLED-1.75** board.
+I have yet to come up with a name for my project, but it's a fun little hobby.

 ESP-Claw itself is Espressif's open-source AI agent framework for ESP32-series chips — for the full feature overview, demo videos, supported LLM/IM